27 Toronto Tourist Attractions That You Shouldn’t Miss

 Scarborough Bluffs

-The cliffs draw in a number of visitors to the nearby parks and beaches in the summer.
-Notably, you can plan a visit by heading for Scarborough Bluffs Park Beach or Bluffer’s Park Beach.
+In particular, you can plan a visit by heading to Scarborough Bluffs Park Beach or Bluffer’s Park Beach.

 Canada’s Wonderland